ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.link/README.md

 Even this simple service requires infrastructure running around the clock and produces costs.
 Ensuring the high availability of this service, troubleshooting the outages and improving or adding new functionality consumes a significant amount of our time.
 To consecrate ourselves on further development we need chips.
 That would allow our wives to go shopping and give us more time to pay attention to this project.

 ### What are the limitations of the link-cloud?
 At the moment only a single connection can be opened to a local ioBroker installation.
 That means if multiple users are granted access permissions to a local installation only one user at a time is able to connect to.
-Also the only connection per user is allowed.
+Also, the only connection per user is allowed.
 That means the same user, granted access permission to multiple local installations, can access only one installation at a time.

 ### How can I track who and when has accessed my local installation?
 All requested connections' metadata is persisted and can be viewed under https://iobroker.link.

 ### Which ports must be available in the firewall?
-Following ports on iobroker.link server must be reachable: 5000-5100 (outbound)
+Following ports on `ioBroker.link` server must be reachable: 5000-5100 (outbound)

 ## Adapter configuration :: Main Settings